alexsantos-eth/alexsantos-eth/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-- 🌱 I’m currently learning Solifity
+- 🌱 I’m currently learning Solidity
 - 👯 I’m looking to collaborate on Native apps, Cross-Platform apps and Web3 Apps
 - 💬 Ask me about TypeScript, JavaScript, Python